 Again and again, David attempted to scale the north edge of the crater.
 Every time he felt able to attempt the climb, a demon would appear in his path.

 Eventually, overcome with exhaustion, he collapsed.
 Another apparition appeared beside him.
 David had not seen this one before.
-It was clothed in ebony robes and its eyes were black and lifeless.
+It wore ebony robes and its eyes were black and lifeless.

 “Why don’t you just give up?” the demon whispered.
 “You’re tired.
 You’re weak.
 You’re trapped.
 Why keep fighting?
 Just lie down and close your eyes.
 It will all be over soon.”